EPCCed/2025-10-22_GreenHPC_Bham/episodes/reducing-emissions.md

 ## HPC-CI as part of a Net-Zero strategy

 The HPC-CI is a metric specifically designed to drive the elimination of emissions.
 The only way to reduce your rate is to invest time and resources into actions that eliminate emissions.
-The only activities the HPC-CI recognises as elimination actions are making your use of HPC systems more energy-efficient, more hardware efficient, or consuming lower-carbon energy sources.
+The only activities the HPC-CI recognises as elimination actions are making your use of HPC systems more energy efficient, more hardware efficient, or consuming lower-carbon energy sources.
 Offsets are an essential component of any climate strategy; however, offsets are not eliminations and therefore are not included in the HPC-CI metric.

 Any net-zero strategy needs to have plans for how to both eliminate as well as neutralise emissions.
 The HPC-CI helps organisations and users drive the elimination of emissions due to HPC system use.
 This makes the HPC-CI a useful component of any net-zero strategy for operation and use of HPC systems.